rawhun/indian-loan-prediction-dashboard/README.md

 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed.
+All rights reserved.

 👨‍💻 Author